epics-containers/epics-containers.github.io/docs/tutorials/rtems_ioc.md

 To deploy an IOC instance to the cluster you can use one of two approaches:

 - push your beamline repo to GitHub and tag it.
-Then use `ec ioc deploy` to deploy the resulting versioned IOC instance.
+Then use `ec deploy` to deploy the resulting versioned IOC instance.
 This was covered for linux IOCs in {any}`deploy_example`.
-- use `ec ioc deploy-local` to directly deploy the local copy of the IOC instance helm chart to kubernetes as a beta version.
+- use `ec deploy-local` to directly deploy the local copy of the IOC instance helm chart to kubernetes as a beta version.
 This was covered for linux IOCs in --local_deploy_ioc--.